© Crown copyright 2018

-If your passport does not meet these criteria, you may be denied entry to any of the Schengen area countries, and you should renew your passport before you travel.
+If your passport does not meet the criteria for third country nationals, you may be denied entry to any of the Schengen area countries, and you should renew your passport before you travel.

-If you are planning travel after 29 March 2019, and your passport will be affected by the new validity rules, we recommend you consider renewing your passport soon to avoid any delay, as the passport issuing service can get busy, especially in the spring.
+If you’re planning travel after 29 March 2019 and your passport will not meet these validity rules, we recommend you consider renewing your passport soon to avoid any delay.

-If a child’s passport does not meet these criteria, they may be denied entry to any of the Schengen area countries, and you should renew their passport before travel.
+If a child’s passport does not meet the criteria for third country nationals, they may be denied entry to any of the Schengen area countries and you should renew their passport before travel.

-The easiest way to renew a child’s passport is online.
-Or find out about other ways of applying to renew a child’s passport.
+The easiest way to renew a child’s passport is online, or you can find out about other ways of applying to renew a child’s passport.